SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

 they can fix the problem before continuing development.

 In large-scale projects, however, this is rarely so simple, Many developers may commit code frequently, and each run of the test-suite can take tens of minutes.
-As a result, multiple new commits may be made before the previous test results are known.
+As a result, multiple new commits might happen before the previous test results are known.
 Once a bug is introduced, all subsequent commits will also fail, since the faulty code persists.

 Consequently, developers may observe a long sequence of test results that look like: